 A series of examples and reflections on how gender enters into the domain of computation, focusing on a trans and nonbinary perspective: how gender is encoded in software, how it is sometimes ‘computed’, the perils and discrimination associated with that, and how to try to do things right.

-charlie negri is a physicist by education, researcher and data care-taker.
+Charlie Negri is a physicist by education, researcher and data care-taker.
 Interested in the ethics & politics of algorithms deployed in socio-technical systems.

 Searching for freedom: Kaeto Sweeney in conversation with Maria Rusinovskaya on reclaimed spaces, projected fantasies and wet looks.